Colourful components in $k$-caterpillars and planar graphs: Colourful Components on planar graphs

-Let $S$ be a solution to {\CC} on $G$ such that $|S| = 10m$.
-Since the vertices of the variable cycles are coloured alternatively with $c_o$ and $c_e$, the set $S$ must contain half of the edges of each variable cycle, thus $S$ contains at least $\sum_{1 \leq i \leq n} 4m_i / 2 = 6m$ edges from the variable cycles.
-Independently on which type of clause gadget has been used in \cref{from phi to graph}, we show how many edges $S$ must contain for each clause gadget.
-Choose a clause $C_j$ and consider its clause gadget.
-It is clear that if $S$ contains at most $2$ edges from the clause gadget or between the clause gadget and its variable cycles, then $G-S$ is not colourful.
-If $S$ contains $3$ such edges, then at least $2$ additional edges from the variable cycles must belong to $S$, otherwise there would exist a connected component in $G-S$ that contains vertices of at least two different variable cycles.
-However, it is impossible that $S$ contains $5$ edges per clause gadget or $|S| > 10m$.
-Finally, if $S$ contains exactly $4$ such edges, then necessarily $S$ contains the edges between the clause gadget and two of the variable cycles, otherwise $G-S$ would not be colourful.
-Thus, since $|S| = 10m$, the set $S$ contains exactly $4m$ edges between variable cycles and clause gadgets, and all edges in $S$ are either from variable cycles or between variable cycles and clause gadgets.
+Let $S$ be a solution to {\CC} for $G$ such that $|S| = 10m$.
+Since the vertices of the variable cycles are coloured alternatively with $c_o$ and $c_e$, for each variable cycle, $S$ contains all its odd edges or all its even edges.
+Let $S' \subseteq S$ be a set of pairwise non-adjacent edges in $S$ with maximum size whose edges have both endpoints in a variable cycle.
+In particular, notice that if a variable cycle has all its odd edges in $S$ but not all its even edges, then all its odd edges belong to $S'$, and similarly if all its even edges belong to $S$; if all edges of the variable cycle belong to $S$, that is, both odd and even edges, then $S'$ contains either all its odd edges or all its even edges.
+Hence, $S'$ contains at least $\sum_{1 \leq i \leq n} 4m_i / 2 = 6m$ edges.
+For a fixed clause $C_j$, we denote by $H_j$ the connected component containing the clause gadget of $C_j$ in $G-S'$.
+Note that no two clause gadgets belong to a same connected component of $G-S'$, and so for any two clauses $C_k$ and $C_\ell$ we have $E(H_k) \cap E(H_\ell) = \emptyset$.
+Let $F_j = S \cap E(H_j)$.
+Observe that, independently on whether the odd or even edges of the variable cycles connected to the clause gadget of $C_j$ belong to $S'$, if $|F_j| \leq 3$, then $H_j - F_j$ contains two vertices with the same colour $c_o$ or $c_e$ (from two variable cycles), and thus $H_j - F_j$ is not colourful; a contradiction with the fact that $G-S$ is colourful.
+Hence, $|F_j| \geq 4$.
+Since $|S| = 10m$ and $|S'| \geq 6m$, we get that $|S'| = 6m$ and that $|F_k| = 4$ for each clause $C_k$.
+Note that this also implies that, for each variable cycle, $S'$ contains exactly either all of its odd edges or all of its even edges.
+Also, notice that the $4$ edges in $S \cap F_k$ must be between the clause gadget and exactly two of the variable cycles attached to it; otherwise, at least two vertices with the same colour $c_o$ or $c_e$ (from two variable cycles) would belong to a same connected component of $G-S$.
+This implies that each clause gadget is adjacent to vertices of exactly one variable cycle in $G-S$.
 Let $\beta$ be an assignment for $\phi$ described as follows.
-We consider that the edges in $S$ have been removed from $G$.
-For each variable $x$ and each clause $C_j$ containing the literal $x$, if the edge $\{x_j^1,x_j^2\}$ belongs to $S$, then set $x:=False$ in $\beta$.
-Otherwise, if the edge $\{x_j^2,x_j^3\}$ belongs to $S$, and therefore $\{x_j^1,x_j^2\}$ does not, then set $x:=True$ in $\beta$.
-To prove that $\beta$ is a satisfying assignment for $\phi$, note that if a variable cycle of a variable $x$ is connected to the clause gadget of a clause $C_j$, then $C_j$ is satisfied by $x$.
-Suppose the opposite, and assume, without loss of generality, that $x$ appears as a positive literal in $\phi$ but is set to $False$ in $\beta$.
-This means that the edge $\{x_j^1,x_j^2\}$ belongs to $S$, hence has been removed from $G$.
-Therefore, the edge $\{x_j^2,x_j^3\}$ belongs to $G$, since we suppose that the edges in the variable cycles are removed alternately.
-Then, $x_j^1$ and $x_j^3$ belong to the same colourful component, but $c(x_j^1) = c(x_j^3)$, a contradiction.
+For each variable $x$, if $S'$ contains the odd edges of the variable cycle of $x$, then set $x := False$ in $\beta$.
+Otherwise, if $S'$ contains the even edges, then set $x := True$ in $\beta$.
+Recall that each clause gadget is adjacent to vertices of exactly one variable cycle in $G-S$.
+To prove that $\beta$ is a satisfying assignment for $\phi$, we claim that if vertices of the variable cycle of a variable $x$ is connected to the clause gadget of a clause $C_j$ in $G-S$, then $C_j$ is satisfied by $x$.
+Suppose the contrary and assume, without loss of generality, that $x$ appears as a positive literal in $\phi$ but $x = False$ in $\beta$.
+This means that the odd edge $\{x_j^1,x_j^2\}$ belongs to $S'$, and hence to $S$, and that the even edge $\{x_j^2,x_j^3\}$ belongs to $G-S$.
+Therefore, $x_j^1$ and $x_j^3$ belong to a same colourful component of $G-S$.
+However, $c(x_j^1) = c(x_j^3)$, a contradiction.
 We conclude that $\beta$ is a satisfying assignment for $\phi$. \end{proof}